 8 Best Answers To "What Is Your Greatest Achievement" In An Interview

-When asked, "What is your greatest achievement?" in an interview, it's not as hard to answer this as you might think.
+When asked, "What is your greatest achievement?" or "What is your greatest accomplishment?" in an interview, it's not as hard to answer this as you might think.
 It can be fun to talk about our strengths and achievements.

 When it comes to talking about them in an effective way, in a job interview, though, some people struggle to get the words out.